notty-geek/BCPNS/README.md

 # Funding This Project

-You can now become a sponsor to BCPNS with GitHub Sponsors.
+You can now become a sponsor to BCPNS.

 We've been bringing theory to the world and are excited to be able to start dedicating some real resources to the project.